makerdao/community/governance/polls/Initial Parameters for StarkNet Simple DAI Bridge - March 28, 2022.md

 ---
 title: Initial Parameters for StarkNet Simple DAI Bridge - March 28, 2022
-summary: Signal your support or opposition to the following initial parameters that will be used in the deployment of StarkNet Simple Bridge.
+summary: Signal your support or opposition to the following initial parameters that will be used in the deployment of StarkNet Simple DAI Bridge.
 discussion_link: https://forum.makerdao.com/t/starknet-simple-bridge-limit-poll-risk-assessment-mitigation/14158
 vote_type: Plurality Voting
 categories: